 Rhubarb is a showy plant that holds its own in the front flower beds even if the critters have a snack here or there.
 Don’t worry if the leaves get a bit chewed as they get composted regardless.
 Be sure not to eat any part of the rhubarb leaves as they are toxic and will make you sick.
 The thick red stems is what we are going for.

-To harvest, solidly grasp the stem and twist to the side and pull to remove.
+To harvest, solidly grasp the stem, twist to the side and pull to remove.
 Do not cut the stalks.

 Trim the leaves in a fan pattern for storing in the fridge or trim the tops completely if you plan to use the rhubarb right away.

 Whether stalks are red or green doesn’t affect flavor, but the red stalks are generally preferred to make the beautiful pink color often associated with rhubarb desserts like this Rhubarb Sorbet Recipe.